jchown/yellow-snow-vscode/README.md

 *`Alt-Y` (Windows/Linux) or `Cmd ⌘-Y` (Mac OS)

-## Extension Settings
+## Settings

-This extension contributes the following settings:
+This extension currently contributes one setting:

 * `yellowSnow.theme`: The colour theme to use.